enriquebk/Light-MVVM-C/README.md

 # Light MVVM-C

-Light MVVM-C is a lightweight implementation of the MVVM + Coordinator architecture.
+Light MVVM-C is a lightweight implementation of the MVVM + Coordinator architectural pattern.

 ## Author